RMS Umbria: Mafia bomb plot

 Both Umbria and Etruria returned to the Liverpool – New York service.
-On 9 May 1903 the New York City Police Department received a letter that said a bomb had been loaded aboard Umbria.
+On 9 May 1903, the New York City Police Department received a letter that said a bomb had been loaded aboard Umbria.
 The letter said the bomb had been intended for the White Star Line's RMS Oceanic, but that the bombers had changed their minds because there were a large number of women and children aboard that ship.
-At noon that day Umbria was still at her berth and she was due to sail.
+At noon that day, Umbria was still at her berth and she was due to sail.
 Immediately the police sealed off the pier head and told the captain to delay the sailing.

 The police searched the ship and found the bomb.
-It was in a box 3 ft long by 2 ft wide and had been placed near the 1st class gangway.
+It was in a box 3 ft long by 2 ft wide and had been placed near the first-class gangway.
 One of the police officers tied a rope around the box and lowered it into the sea.
 When the box was lifted back up and opened, it was found to have 100 lb of dynamite attached to a crude timed fuse.
 If the bomb had exploded on the ship it would have caused considerable damage.
 The letter that the police had received also explained that the bomb plot was the work of the Mafia, whose aim was to destroy the British shipping interest in the port of New York.
-To corroborate this information the police had descriptions of two "Italian" men placing the bomb on the pier and the police eventually traced the manufacturer of the bomb back to a Chicago lodging house.
+To corroborate that information, the police had descriptions of two "Italian" men placing the bomb on the pier, and the police eventually traced the manufacturer of the bomb back to a Chicago lodging house.
 The ship eventually got under way to Liverpool on 16 May.

 Last voyage

-By 1908 the careers of Umbria and Etruria were coming to an end; however, because of mishaps to, first Etruria and then to RMS Lucania, which was temporarily laid up and later caught fire, Umbria had a reprieve until 1910.
+By 1908, the careers of Umbria and Etruria were coming to an end.
+However, because of mishaps to, first, Etruria and then to RMS Lucania, which was temporarily laid up and later caught fire, Umbria had a reprieve until 1910.
 Her last voyage started on 12 February 1910 and her return crossing on 23 February.
-She arrived in the Mersey for the last time on 4 March 1910, and as soon as her passengers had disembarked, work began on dismantling all her fixtures and fittings.
-Within days she was sold for scrap for £20,000 to the Forth Shipbreaking Company, and she was taken to Bo'ness, Scotland.
-In all she had made 145 round trips to New York.
+She arrived in the Mersey for the last time on 4 March 1910 and, as soon as her passengers had disembarked, work began on dismantling all her fixtures and fittings.
+Within days, she was sold for scrap to the Forth Shipbreaking Company for £20,000, and she was taken to Bo'ness, Scotland.
+In all, she had made 145 round trips to New York.

 In popular culture

-The ship is featured briefly in the last several episodes of the third and final season of the horror-drama television series Penny Dreadful.
-When Sir Malcolm Murray, Ethan Chandler, and Kaetenay are returning to London from the United States, Umbria is the ship they are travelling aboard: as evidenced by the ships appearance, and the name on a life-preserver on the ship.
+The ship is featured briefly in the last several episodes of the third and final season of the 2014 horror-drama television series Penny Dreadful.
+When the characters Sir Malcolm Murray, Ethan Chandler, and Kaetenay are returning to London from the United States, they are travelling aboard Umbria, as is clear from the vessel's appearance, and the name on a life-preserver on the ship.